PX4/PX4-user_guide/en/flight_controller/raccoonlab_fmu6x.md

 The [Raspberry Pi CM4 HAT](https://docs.raccoonlab.co/guide/rpi_hat/) provides robust features, including CAN bus connectivity, an LTE modem, internal voltage measurement, SWD debugging for other MCUs, and UART communication with PX4 over MAVLINK.
 These HATs expand the capabilities of devices, making them ideal for advanced robotics and UAV applications.

-::: info
+:::tip
-This flight controller is [manufacturer supported](../flight_controller/autopilot_manufacturer_supported.md).
+This autopilot is [supported](../flight_controller/autopilot_pixhawk_standard.md) by the PX4 maintenance and test teams.
 :::

 ## Key Design Points